 How To Administer PAA To A Treatment System

 Dosing PAA into a water treatment system requires the right equipment.
 The caustic properties make it difficult to run through some kinds of pumps.
-For high-flow applications, a peristaltic pump could work, although it’s important to ensure that the pump tube has good chemical resistance.
-Low-flow applications usually call for a diaphragm pump.
-However, PAA off-gases can cause vapor locking.
+For high-flow applications, a peristaltic pump may work best, although it’s important to ensure that the pump tube has good chemical resistance.
+PAA does off-gas which can cause vapor locking in diaphragm pumps, however, peristaltic pumps will not be affected.

 Written by: